manugraj/ganimede/README.md

 - `output` to get the output of Jupyter execution in json format
 - `plain_text` to get the plain text output

+#### Jupyter Notebook Editor
+- `edit` for editing notebook in a sandbox
+- `view` for viewing notebook in sandbox and can run it, but not save the changes

+#### Jupyter Updater
+- `update` for storing the next version of notebook from `edit` endpoint

 ## TODO
-- [ ] Provide live environment for editing and running jupyter
+- [x] Provide live environment for editing and running jupyter
 - [ ] Custom transformations for jupyter output
+- [ ] Scheduled cleanup of created jupyter docker containers